ImageMagick/Usage-Markdown/filter/index.md

 Gaussian Interpolator
 (blur=0.75 or sigma=0.375)

-In fact I find it makes the Gaussian filter produce much more acceptable results, which is not too sharp, and not to blurry.
+In fact, I find it makes the Gaussian filter produce much more acceptable results, which is not too sharp, and not too blurry.

-However reducing the [blurring](#blurring) of the filter will enhance the [aliasing](#aliasing) effects, thus more likely to generate large scale Moiré effects from low pixel level patterns.
+However, reducing the [blurring](#blurring) of the filter will enhance the [aliasing](#aliasing) effects, thus more likely to generate large scale Moiré effects from low pixel level patterns.
-This is the trade off of using a less blurry form of the filter.
+This is the trade-off of using a less blurry form of the filter.

 ~~~
 convert rings_crop.png -filter gaussian -resize 100x100  rings_gaussian.png